SRSG-Workshops/spreadsheets/_episodes/00-intro.md

   This makes it difficult to follow, track or reproduce statistical or plotting analyses done in spreadsheet programs when you want to go back to your work or someone asks for details of your analysis or you inherit someone else's spreadsheet containing formulas.
-- There are better tools for doing data analyses - e.g. writing a Python or R script.
+- There are better tools for doing data analysis - e.g. writing a Python or R script.
 While these are also not error proof (there is always the human factor), they are much more readable and easier to analyse, test and verify by yourself and others.

 ## Spreadsheet programs

 Many spreadsheet programs are available.
-Since most participants utilise Excel as their primary spreadsheet program, this lesson will make use of Excel examples.
-A free spreadsheet program that can also be used is LibreOffice.
+Most researchers utilise Excel as their primary spreadsheet program, and this lesson will make use of Excel examples.
+Free spreadsheet programmes that can also be used include LibreOffice, Gnumeric, OpenOffice.org or Google Spreadsheets.
 Commands may differ a bit between programs, but the general idea is the same.

 Spreadsheets encompass a lot of the things we need